sean-m-sullivan/ansiblefest2022_configuration_as_code/task0.md

 # Intro

 In this section we will show you step by step how to add pre commit linting to a repository.
 You will be able to use this on the command line to lint your code and use it in a github repository.
+The lab already has git repo created and cloned onto your vscode instance.

 ## Step 1